Knowledge Transfer Grants (KTG)

 Easy access IP is based on a model initiated by Glasgow University.
 It does not mean that all university intellectual property is to be made available free of charge, only that IP which the university considers an appropriate fit for this model.
 This is an opportunity for UHI to market its expertise and fully utilise all its IP (including latent IP) to the benefit of society.

-All UHI Academic Partners who expect to be in receipt of funding from the SFC’s Knowledge Transfer Grant must ensure that an easy access IP model is in place by 2012-13.
+All UHI Academic Partners who expect to be in receipt of funding from the SFC’s Knowledge Transfer Grant must ensure that an easy access IP model is in place.

 In order to help staff understand the changes please find below 3 documents for you to refer to, a powerpoint explaining the changes, a SFC paper detailing the new arrangements for higher education institutions’ reporting of knowledge exchange activity and outcomes and a word document summarising these changes.

 UHI’s Research and Enterprise team can offer support to Academic Partners in identifying and classifying all IP and offer advice on whether any IP fits the easy access model.
 If your organisation would like to take up this offer please contact Joe Irvine, Head of Knowledge Exchange Joe.Irvine@uhi.ac.uk or phone 01463279287.

 For more information on IP and UHI's new IP guidelines and documentation see the IP Guidelines page.

 Another condition of the this year’s KTG is “The proposal for the development of the single Knowledge Exchange Office (KEO) will be taken forward in discussions with the universities and other stakeholders.
 It is the expectation that all universities will contribute to this development”.

 The single KE office is building on some existing cooperative initiatives between the Scottish Universities including: